Cuban Revolution: Ideology

+Race and racism

+Fulgencio Batista was a mixed-race individual, and his armies frequently consisted of Afro-Cubans of poor economic backgrounds.
+Batista's officers were often of non-white heritage, and of poor economic background, who often used the army to better their social mobility.
+In contrast, Fidel Castro was white, and a descendent of wealthy land owners.
+For these reasons, the struggle against Batista often expressed racist overtones.

+Members of the Partido Auténtico often referred to Batista as the "black beast" or the "bad mulatto".
+Members of the 26th of July Movement often suspected that Afro-Cubans were supporters of Batista.
+Cuban sociologist Carlos Moore claims that during the revolution it was common to hear jokes ridiculing Batista's Spanish proficiency, and table manners, because he was considered a black idiot.
+The historian Louis A. Pérez claims that white Cubans often claimed that Batista's coup was the beginning of a barbaric descent into the "law of the jungle", inferring Batista's rule was that of black savagery.

+Historian Mark Q Sawyer claims that 26 July Movement often published literature that attacked Batista using racist stereotypes.
+The Senator Rolando Masferrer, who led a Batistiano paramilitary in Cuba, often claimed that the 26th of July Movement would "return blacks to slavery" if successful in overthrowing Batista.

+Historian Samuel Farber contends that evidence for mass black support for Batista is sparse, and is doubtful especially considering the suppression of labor unions by Batista which lost him general working class support.
+However, Farber claims white predominance in the opposition movement is well evidenced.

 Women's roles

 The importance of women's contributions to the Cuban Revolution is reflected in the very accomplishments that allowed the revolution to be successful, from the participation in the Moncada Barracks, to the Mariana Grajales all-women's platoon that served as Fidel Castro's personal security detail.
 Tete Puebla, second in command of the Mariana Grajales Women's Platoon, has said:

 Before the Mariana Grajales Platoon was established, the revolutionary women of the Sierra Maestra were not organized for combat and primarily helped with cooking, mending clothes, and tending to the sick, frequently acting as couriers, as well as teaching guerrillas to read and write.

-Haydée Santamaría and Melba Hernandez were the only women who participated in the attack on the Moncada Barracks, afterward acting alongside Natalia Revuelta, and Lidia Castro (Fidel Castro's sister) to form alliances with anti-Batista organizations, as well as the assembly and distribution of "History Will Absolve Me".
-Celia Sanchez and Vilma Espin were leading strategists and highly skilled combatants who held essential roles throughout the revolution.
-Tete Puebla, founding member and second in command of the Mariana Grajales Platoon, said of Celia Sanchez, "When you speak of Celia, you've got to speak of Fidel, and vice versa.
+Haydée Santamaría and Melba Hernández were the only women who participated in the attack on the Moncada Barracks, afterward acting alongside Natalia Revuelta, and Lidia Castro (Fidel Castro's sister) to form alliances with anti-Batista organizations, as well as the assembly and distribution of "History Will Absolve Me".
+Celia Sánchez and Vilma Espín were leading strategists and highly skilled combatants who held essential roles throughout the revolution.
+Tete Puebla, founding member and second in command of the Mariana Grajales Platoon, said of Celia Sánchez, "When you speak of Celia, you've got to speak of Fidel, and vice versa.
 Celia's ideas touched almost everything in the Sierra."